conradakunga/Blog/_posts/2025-09-08-sep-is-the-short-date-format-for-september-sometimes.md

 What about [Linux](https://www.linux.org/)?

-For this we run the [.NET SDK image](https://hub.docker.com/r/microsoft/dotnet-nightly-sdk/) that it is based on [Debian](https://www.debian.org/).
+For this, we run the [.NET SDK image](https://hub.docker.com/r/microsoft/dotnet-nightly-sdk/), which is based on [Debian](https://www.debian.org/).

 ```bash
 dotnet run -it mcr.microsoft.com/dotnet/nightly/sdk:10.0-preview